Concentration of CO2 in the Atmosphere

 By George Harvey

 Readers may recognize the name of Joseph Mangum, of Sunnyside Solar in West Brattleboro, Vermont.
-An earlier article about his work to set up solar systems in Puerto Rico was […]
+An earlier article about his work to set up solar systems in Puerto Rico […]

 Puerto Rico after Hurricane Maria